retypeapp/retype/README.md

 ## Support

-Do you have a technical support question, found a defect, or would like to make a feature request?
-Please create an [issue](https://github.com/retypeapp/retype/issues) and we will investigate right away.
+Do you have a technical support question, find a defect, or would like to make a feature request?
+Please create an [issue](https://github.com/retypeapp/retype/issues) to get the conversation started.

 Do you have a general inquiry?
 Please feel free to contact us at hello@retype.com.

-We :heart: feedback.
+We :heart: your feedback.